byaxb/recor/README.md

 ## Theoretical Foundation

 ### Mathematical Definition
 The rearrangement correlation coefficient is based on rearrangement inequality theorems that provide tighter bounds than the Cauchy-Schwarz inequality.
-Mathematically, for samples$x$and$y$, it is defined as:
+Mathematically, for samples $ x $ and $ y $, it is defined as:

 $$
 r^{\#}(x, y) = \frac{s_{x,y}}{\left| s_{x^\uparrow, y^\updownarrow} \right|}